 Power on Device

-To power your LattePanda 1st gen product, there're two different power source interface.
-One is the commonly used micro USB port.
-The other is 5v/gnd pins, which is marked "CN2 header pins" on the board.
+To power your LattePanda 1st gen product, there are two different power source interfaces.
+The first one is the commonly used micro USB port.
+The other one is any one of the 5V GND (ground) pins, which are all labeled "CN2 Header Pins" on the board.

-- The MicroUSB port is more for desktop development scenarios.
+- The MicroUSB port is more appropriate for desktop development scenarios.

-- The CN2 pin header is a good power source for embedded application, which has limited space and even providing a stable stronger power source (higher current for feeding enough current for sensing system at the same time, like 3~4 Amps) for the system.
+- The CN2 Header Pin is a good power source for embedded applications, which have limited space yet provide a stabler, stronger power source (with higher amperage to feed enough current for sensing the system simultaneously, at about 3~4 Amps) for the system.

-- The power consumption of LattePanda with full computing load is about 1.6 Amp.
-However when booting the system, the peak current required is about 2 Amp.
+- The current necessary for a LattePanda with a full computational load is about 1.6 Amp.
+However, when booting the system, the peak current required is about 2 Amp.

-A power adapter will not be bundled with the board, but you may get one from our online store, amazon or any electronics retailer.
-LattePanda also released official recommended adapter (US Standard/EU Standard) and MicroUSB cable to make sure that you can hands-on the device without unnecessary troubles.
+A power adapter will not be bundled with the board, but you can find them on our online store, amazon, or any other electronics retailer.
+LattePanda also released an officially endorsed (US Standard/EU Standard) adapter and MicroUSB cable to make sure that you can start your hands-on experience with the device without any difficulties.

-Here’s also a list of LattePanda tested adapters and cables available from Amazon.
+Also, here’s a list of LattePanda-tested adapters and cables available from Amazon.
 We measured the max output of every adapter listed using professional tools.
-For testing cables, we tested max current supplying capability.
-Even cut the cables to measure the diameter of the metal wire, which decide the max current load of cable.
-Just provide as a reference for choosing your power supply and cable.
+For testing cables, we tested maximum current-supplying capability.
+We even cut the cables to measure the diameter of the metal wire, which determines the maximum current load of the cable.
+This list is provided as a reference as you choose which power supply and cable to buy.

-When you have everything ready, please follow simple instructions below to get started.
+Once you have everything ready, please follow these simple instructions below to get started.

-1.Connect the USB into the USB power adapter, and the microUSB into the micro USB port of the LattePanda (The micro USB port is located next to the SD card socket).
+1.Connect the USB into the USB power adapter, and then insert the microUSB into the micro USB port of the LattePanda (The micro USB port is located next to the SD card socket).

-2.When plugged in, you should see the red LED indicator lights up on the underside of the board.
+2.When plugged in, you should see the red LED indicator light up on the underside of the board.
 This means that the LattePanda is initializing.
-Wait patiently for a few seconds until the LED goes out.
+Wait patiently for a few seconds until the LED light goes out.

 **Note: Do not unplug the power cable while the system is running.
 (If the red LED is on, this indicates that the is system is running) **

-3.When the LED turns off, press and hold the power button for one second to turn the LattePanda on.
-You should see the LED lights up again.
+3.When the LED indicator turns off, press and hold the power button for one second to turn on the LattePanda.
+You should see the LED indicator light up again.

-The complete process is just the same as turning on a new computer!
-Then it will work!
+As you can see, this process is just the same as turning on a new computer!
+Now you can start working!

-When you want to power the system with a DC-DC adapter or a DC universal regulated switching power supply, the CN2 pins besides the MicroUSB port will be the best interface for that purpose.
-Using a barrel jack connector and dupont cables is also a very effective solution, see this post on our forum for more information.
+When you want to power the system with a DC-DC adapter or a DC universal regulated switch power supply, the CN2 pins beside the MicroUSB port will be the best interface for that purpose.
+Using a barrel jack connector and dupont cables is also a very effective solution; see this post on our forum for more information.